Remembrance Sunday: Outside the United Kingdom

 Outside the United Kingdom Anglican and Church of Scotland churches often have a commemorative service on Remembrance Sunday.
-In the Republic of Ireland there is an ecumenical service in St Patrick's Cathedral, Dublin, the Church of Ireland's national cathedral.
+In the Republic of Ireland there is a service in St Patrick's Cathedral, Dublin, the Church of Ireland's national cathedral.
 Since 1993 the President of Ireland has attended this service.
-The state has its own National Day of Commemoration (held in July) for all Irish men and women who have died in war.
+The state has its own National Day of Commemoration in July for all Irish men and women who have died in war.
 In the United States it is celebrated by many Anglo-Catholic churches in the Episcopal Church.
 The Anglican Church of Korea also celebrates the day to commemorate, in particular, the Commonwealth soldiers who fought in the Korean War with a service at the Seoul Anglican Cathedral.

 In New Zealand an attempt was made to change Armistice Day to Remembrance Sunday after World War II but it was a failure, partly owing to competition from Anzac Day.

 Every year, the British Deputy High Commission in Kolkata, India, organises a Remembrance Sunday Commemoration at the Glorious Dead Cenotaph in the Maidan.

 Poppies

-Remembrance poppies are a traditional symbol of Remembrance Sunday; they may be worn on clothing or made into wreaths.
-Red paper poppies are sold by British Legion.
+Remembrance poppies are a traditional symbol of Remembrance Sunday; they may be worn individually on clothing, made into wreaths, or attached to small wooden picket crosses.
+These remembrance poppies are sold by the Royal British Legion during their annual Poppy Appeal campaign in October and November to raise money for their charitable work helping the UK Armed Forces community.

 It is a common theme in British tabloid journalism in October and November to "expose" politicians and celebrities who have chosen not to wear a red Royal British Legion poppy.
 Critics have labelled this "poppy fascism", as persons who refuse to wear poppies on TV or at sporting events have received death threats.